vaibhavxtripathi/Weather-App/README.md

 ## Future Enhancements

 - Add support for geolocation to fetch weather for the user's current location.
-- Integrate Python backend libraries to display graphical report analysis of the weather conditions.
 - Display additional weather parameters like UV index or air quality index.
 - Allow users to save favorite locations.